Sporiff/resume-markdown/markdown/resume.md

 * Actively involved in the development of the college's JIRA platform

-* Process documentation

 **Helpdesk Technician: Exeter College 2016 - 2017**

 Key Responsibilities

-* Undertaking hardware repairs on a range of Lenovo devices and audio visual equipment including interactive whiteboards
+* Undertaking hardware repairs on a range of Lenovo and Apple devices and audio visual equipment including interactive whiteboards

-* Responding to support tickets and answering phone calls, as well as interfacing directly with customers
+* Responding to high volume support tickets and answering phone calls, as well as interfacing directly with customers

-* Process documentation

 * Setup of AV and recording equipment